nioo-knaw/epiGBS2/README.md

 	- The number of consensus clusters (third clustering step) should be comparable with the numbers of fragments that you expected, e.g. by performing an in silico digest using R packages like SimRAD.
 - Mapping:
 	- The mapping percentage for all reads should be higher than 40%.
 In general, we observe a lower mapping percentage for assembled than for joined reads.
-- SNP calling
+- SNP calling:
 	- The amount of detected SNPs will depend from the used species and the diversity of samples.
 The SNP depth should be greater than 10 for reliable calling.
-- Methylation calling
+- Methylation calling:
 	- The amount of methylated cytosines and their context will depend from the used species and used restriction enzymes.
 In general, the depth should be greater than 10 for reliable calling.

 ## Fix errors